 - Recruitment & Advertisement

 We will host live IRB 101 Presentations at least once per semester, so keep an eye on our events calendar for those!

 If your Honors Thesis faculty mentor is new to Human Subjects research and the IRB process, you can share this resource with them.

-- Check in with your thesis mentor to identify support in your major/college; you also can check out this information online by viewing funding options on your departmental and/or college website.
+- Check in with your faculty mentor to identify support in your major/college; you also can check out this information online by viewing funding options on your departmental and/or college website.

-- External organizations that offer research support for targeted projects: confer with your thesis mentor to identify potential sources.
+- External organizations that offer research support for targeted projects: confer with your faculty mentor to identify potential sources.